 It's not just a free school meal!

 You can now apply directly to the local authority and do not always have to provide paper proof of benefit.

 If you are eligible to claim free school meals your application will trigger additional government funding for your child’s school.
 This funding will be invested in your child at ST. Some schools offer help with uniforms or discounted school trips for those children eligible for a free school meal.
 This will in turn save you more money on top of the price of your child’s meal.

 Children whose parents receive the following support payments are entitled to receive free school meals:

-If you are entitled to working tax credit during the four week period immediately after your employment stops, or after you start to work less than 16 hours per week, your child would also be eligible for free school meals for this four week period only.
+If you are entitled to Working Tax Credit during the 4-week period immediately after your employment stops, or after you start to work less than 16 hours per week, your child would also be eligible to free school meals for this 4-week period only.